Tokyo-based startup Orb, the company behind new cryptocurrency management platform SmartCoin, has raised $2.3m in seed funding.

 Alongside SmartCoin, Orb has also introduced a decentralised cloud computing system which leverages the blockchain's authentication technology.
 Citing Chain, Ethereum and 21 Inc as it's main competitors, Nakatsu said he believed Orb was a "great contribution to the cryptocurrency ecosystem".

-According to its website, Orb’s final goal is “to build fundamental technology for natural economic systems in a post capitalism era in order to solve four major problems in human civilisation – environmental destruction, population explosion, economic discrepancy and war”.
+, Orb's final goal is "to build fundamental technology for natural economic systems in a post capitalism era in order to solve four major problems in human civilisation - environmental destruction, population explosion, economic discrepancy and war".

 The leader in news and information on cryptocurrency, digital assets and the future of money, CoinDesk is a media outlet that strives for the highest journalistic standards and abides by a strict set of editorial policies.
 CoinDesk is an independent operating subsidiary of Digital Currency Group, which invests in cryptocurrencies and blockchain startups.